BotsiTeam/BotsiSDK-Android/README.md

 # Botsi Android SDK Documentation

-The Botsi SDK enables seamless in-app purchases and paywall management in Android applications.
+The Botsi SDK enables seamless in-app purchases and paywall management in Android applications using Google Play Billing.
 This documentation covers the public API methods available for integration.

 ## Table of Contents
 - [Installation](#installation)